Progress emerges in U.S. budget talks; Murray sees path to deal

-WASHINGTON Signs of progress began to emerge in U.S. budget talks on Tuesday, as top Senate Democratic negotiator Patty Murray said that she sees a path toward an agreement to ease automatic "sequester" spending cuts.
+WASHINGTON Signs of progress began to emerge in U.S. budget talks on Tuesday as top Senate Democratic negotiator Patty Murray said she sees a path toward an agreement to ease automatic spending cuts known as the "sequester."

 On January 15, funds for many government activities will be exhausted.
 Without a budget deal by then, another government shutdown could occur.

-Senator Murray, who chairs the Senate Budget Committee declined to elaborate on any possible consensus in the talks but said that the two were working toward a small deal.
+Senator Murray, chairwoman of the Senate Budget Committee, did not elaborate on possible consensus in the talks but said the two were working toward a small deal.

-Her comments echoed positive sentiments expressed by some Republican and Democratic aides, as well as by a fellow member of the budget-negotiating panel, Senator Angus King, an independent.
+Her comments echoed positive sentiments expressed by some Republican and Democratic aides, and by a fellow member of the budget-negotiating panel, Senator Angus King, an independent who votes with the Democrats.

 King told reporters it was his impression the regular meetings between Ryan, chairman of the House Budget Committee, and Murray were yielding progress in the talks.
 But he added, "My understanding is there are major issues outstanding, the principal one being revenues."